eclipse-vertx/vert.x/wsver-0002/core_manual_js.md

 #### Response headers

+You can write headers to the response by simply adding them to the headers hash on the response object:

+    request.response.headers()['Some-Header'] = 'foo';

-Individual HTTP response headers can be written using the `putHeader` method.
+Individual HTTP response headers can also be written using the `putHeader` function.
+This allows a more fluent API since they can be chained.
 For example:

-    request.response.putHeader('Content-Length', '0');
+    request.response.putHeader('Some-Header', 'foo').putHeader('Other-Header', 'bar');

+You can also put multiple headers in one go:

+    request.response.putAllHeaders({'Some-Header': 'foo', 'Other-Header': 'bar'});

 Response headers must all be added before any parts of the response body are written.

-If you wish to add several headers in one operation, just call `putHeaders` with a hash of the headers:

-    request.response.putHeaders({ 'Content-Length' : '0', 'Some-Other-Header': 'abc'});

 #### Chunked HTTP Responses and Trailers

 Vert.x supports [HTTP Chunked Transfer Encoding](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).
 This allows the HTTP response body to be written in chunks, and is normally used when a large response body is being streamed to a client, whose size is not known in advance.